microsoft/genaiscript/README.md

-# Project

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
+# CoArch: A Refinement Copilot

+CoArch stands for Co-pilot for End-to-end Design and Development with AI Refinement.

+-   **Read the [Visual Studio Code Extension README](./packages/vscode/README.md) for user documentation.**

+## Install manually

+These are the instructions to install the latest build of the extension manually in Visual Studio Code.

-- Understanding the security reporting process in SECURITY.MD
+-   download the `coarch.vsix` file
+-   open Visual Studio Code
+-   open the command palette and type **Extensions: Install from VSIX...**
-- Remove this section from the README
+-   load the `coarch.vsix` file

 ## Contributing